kyle-yoo1/Portfolio-Projects/US Debt/README.md

 - Excel - Data cleaning & Data Analysis

 ## Exploratory Data Analysis (EDA)
-- What was the yearly debt percentage increase for each year compared to the previous year?
+- What was the Yearly Debt Percentage increase for each year compared to the previous year?
-  - ㅇㅇ
+  - For the Total Public Debt Outstanding in the years 2016-2019, the average increase was around 5%.
+In 2020, we can see a large spike that was most likely caused by the pandemic responses in the U.S.

 ![image](https://github.com/user-attachments/assets/bcbd898a-db5a-4f80-8088-be825467375c)

--- d

 - Which months historically have seen the highest/lowest increases in Total Debt?
 - What is the projected growth of the publicly held debt in the next few years, by 2023?